Improving a State-of-the-Art Heuristic for the Minimum Latency Problem with Data Mining: MDM-GILS-RVND: The Hybrid Heuristic with Data Mining

-Divided into three sections, this chapter aims at presenting the process of incorporating data mining techniques into GILS-RVND.
-In Section~\ref{sec:data-mining-concepts}, data mining concepts that base the hybridization of heuristics are introduced.
-Next, Section~\ref{sec:hybridization-heuristics-dm} demonstrates how these concepts are incorporated into heuristics, presenting a general framework seen so far in the literature.
-Finally, Section \ref{sec:hybridization-gils-rvnd-dm} details our first hybrid GILS-RVND with data mining, which is explained by means of algorithms and illustrative examples.
+This section aims at presenting the process of incorporating data mining techniques into GILS-RVND.
+In Subsection~\ref{subsec:data-mining-concepts}, the Frequent Itemset Mining technique, which bases our proposed hybrid heuristic, is introduced.
+Next, Subsection~\ref{subsec:hybridization-heuristics-mdm} demonstrates how these concepts are incorporated into GRASP, presenting a general framework of hybridization seen so far in the literature.
+Finally, Subsection~\ref{subsec:hybridization-gils-rvnd-mdm} details the hybrid heuristic with data mining proposed in this work.